-What is private student loan settlement?
+What is private student loan debt settlement?

 How do private student loan settlement programs work?

 First, a settlement offer is presented to each loan servicer (lender) for your private student loans.
 In most cases, the offer will need to be at least 50% of what you owe in order to be accepted.
 Generally, the lender will expect a lump-sum payment of that amount.

-- Once the offer is negotiated, make sure to get it in writing so you have protection in case they ever come back to collect the balance due.
+Once the offer is negotiated, make sure to get it in writing so you have protection in case they ever come back to collect the balance due.

-- You pay the lender the lump sum agreed upon and they discharge the remaining balance owed.
+You pay the lender the lump sum agreed upon and they discharge the remaining balance owed.

-- The discharge will be reported to the credit bureaus, creating a negative item that will remain on your credit report for 7 years from the date of discharge.
+The discharge will be reported to the credit bureaus, creating a negative item that will remain on your credit report for 7 years from the date of discharge.

 How to generate a lump sum settlement

-Most people don’t have the funds needed for a lump sum settlement just sitting around.
-In many cases, you stop making scheduled payments and set the money that you would be paying aside to generate enough money for the settlement.
+In some cases, a borrower may stop making scheduled payments and set the money that they would be paying aside to generate enough money for the settlement.

-Does private loan settlement work?
+Does private loan debt settlement work?

 This really depends on your lenders, the amount you owe, the status of your debts and the lender.
 Some lenders may be willing to accept settlement offers while others don’t.
 In some cases, you can have more success going through a settlement company because they have skilled negotiators working for you.